alonitac/DevOpsBootcampUPES/tutorials/linux_file_management.md

 The above example uses the `ls` command with the `-a` flag to include hidden files in the list.
 Note the directory `.adobe`, which is hidden.
-By default, `ls` doesn’t print hidden files.
+By default, `ls` doesn't print hidden files.

 **Tip!** You can combine multiple options on the same flag: `ls -l -a` is equivalent to `ls -la`.